goodylili/PayWalletEngine/README.md

 - [JWT](https://jwt.io/) - JSON Web Tokens for authentication
 - [Make](https://www.gnu.org/software/make/) - Build automation tool

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Contributions are welcome!
+Feel free to open a pull request right away.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details